3.4. Asset Management

 The

-button might be greyed out in new installations - this is because ASGARD did not download the THOR packages yet.
-You can either wait for a few minutes, or see the chapter Updates of THOR and THOR Signatures, to trigger a download manually.
+Run Scanbutton might be greyed out in new installations because ASGARD Management Center has not downloaded the THOR packages yet.
+You can either wait for a few minutes, or see the chapter Version Pinning, to trigger a download manually.

 Labels are used to group assets.
 These groups can then be used in scans or tasks.

 You can add multiple labels to an asset or a group of assets.
-This is done by
+Select the

-selecting the particular assets in the left column, typing the label name
+assets in the left column, enter the label name (for example, New_Label),

 Note